 (3) Invest in a youth ministry student management system – I would highly recommend investing in a software that can manage the students’ info in your youth ministry.
-It is so helpful when you are able to instantly pull up your students’ addresses, parent names, birthdays, grade levels, and school names.
+It is so helpful when you are able to instantly pull up your students’ address, parent names, birthdays, grade level, and school name.
 I highly relied on Youth Assistant.
-I never forgot a student’s birthday pre-Facebook.
+I never forgot a student’s birthday pre-facebook.

-(6) Beat the alarm clock – Getting up at 6 a.m., you can simply add 3 hours to your day.
-I learned how to get up at the crack of dawn when I was in Air Force ROTC.
-Cadet Zach conditioned his body to wake up at 5 a.m. every morning.
+(6) Beat the alarm clock – Getting up at 6 am you can simply add 3 hours to your day.
+I learned how to get up at the butt crack of dawn when I was in Air Force ROTC.
+Cadet Zach conditioned his body to wake up at 5am every morning.
 Put your alarm clock far away from the bed, have a reason to get up early, and utilize the 3 additional hours for your needs (reading, studying, working out, relaxing, praying).
 Meeting with parents in the morning is clutch!

 (9) Work remotely – I am a big advocate for working remotely.
-I have fully embraced the remote youth pastor lifestyle.
-However, I am aware many church traditions and cultures will not allow their youth pastor to work outside of the church office unless he/she has a written note from Jesus.
+I have fully embrace the remote youth pastor lifestyle.
+However I am aware many church traditions and cultures will not allow for their youth pastor to work outside of the church office unless he/she has a written note from Jesus.
 Having the ability to work remotely requires trust from your boss and the responsibility to actually get work done.
 Some research suggests work productivity increases when having the freedom to work from anywhere.
-Nothing is wrong with working at a coffee shop on your laptop if you’re getting stuff done.
-Also, I have experimented with remote desktop mobile applications.
-Basically, you are able to access your computer files from your iPhone or Droid.
+Nothing is wrong with working at a coffee shop on your laptop getting stuff done.
+Also I have experimented with remote desktop mobile applications.
+Basically you are able to access your computer files from your iphone or droid.
 The great thing is you can be anywhere and log on to your computer.
 Another great reason to embrace the remote and mobile youth pastor lifestyle.
-To learn more about these Remote Desktop apps, click here .
+To learn more about these Remote Desktop apps click here

-(11) Reduce e-mail addiction – Stop checking church e-mail 55 times a day.
-Check e-mail 4 times every 4 hours: morning 6 a.m., before lunch 10 a.m., after lunch 2 p.m., and close of business 4 p.m.
-Believe it or not, people in your congregation can wait.
-If you always respond quickly to e-mail, people will take advantage of you by assuming you will respond to e-mail in a timely fashion.
-Responding to e-mail 4 times a day allows you to answer multiple e-mails in one session rather than answering an e-mail as it comes into your inbox.
+(11) Reduce email addiction – Stop checking church email 55 times a day.
+Check email 4 times every 4 hours: morning 6am, before lunch 10am, after lunch 2pm, and close of business 4pm.
+Believe it or not people in your congregation can wait.
+If you always respond quickly to email, people will take advantage of you by assuming you will respond to email in a timely fashion.
+Responding to email 4 times a day allows you to answer multiple emails in one session rather than answering an email as it comes in your inbox.

-Honestly, I have worked very hard to protect my hours, which allows me more freedom to get more things done.
-It is very easy to get sucked into the youth ministry time-consuming vortex and never get out.
+Honestly, I have worked very hard to protect my hours which allowed me more freedom to get more things done.
+It is very easy to get sucked into the youth ministry time consuming vortex and never get out.
 I really enjoy talking with youth pastors about productivity because it is an ongoing process that requires intentionality and improved systems.
-In fact, I have a few other youth ministry productivity posts that correlate:
+In fact I have a few other youth ministry productivity posts that correlate:

 – Youth Pastor Productivity – I talked about how to create a comfortable church office space that will increase productivity.